Data Types and Operators in Tableau

 - Data Type Conversion:

-- Tableau allows users to convert data types as per need within calculated fields or during data preparation using functions like INT(), STR(), DATE(), etc.
+- Tableau allows users to convert data types as needed within calculated fields or during data preparation using functions like INT(), STR(), DATE(), etc.

-(A) Some common & broad categories of data types supported by Tableau are:
+(A) The broad categories of data types supported by Tableau are:

 1. Numeric Data Types: These include-